Hi-5 (Australian group): 2000–2006: Early success

 Hi-5 won the 2000 Logie Award for Most Outstanding Children's Program in recognition of their television program, and the ARIA Award for Best Children's Album for Jump and Jive with Hi-5.
-Their releases consistently received album accreditations; Celebrate was certified as gold, while Jump and Jive with Hi-5, Boom Boom Beat and It a Hi-5 Christmas went platinum, and It a Party received double platinum status.
-Four of their albums reached the top 10 on the ARIA Albums Chart; It a Party (number four, July 2000), Boom Boom Beat (number three, August 2001), It a Hi-5 Christmas (number four, December 2001) and Hi-5 Hits (number ten, July 2003).
+Their releases consistently received album accreditations; Celebrate was certified as gold, while Jump and Jive with Hi-5, Boom Boom Beat and It's a Hi-5 Christmas went platinum, and It's a Party received double platinum status.
+Four of their albums reached the top 10 on the ARIA Albums Chart; It's a Party (number four, July 2000), Boom Boom Beat (number three, August 2001), It's a Hi-5 Christmas (number four, December 2001) and Hi-5 Hits (number ten, July 2003).
 It was reported in 2005 that a feature film starring the group was in early development, as well as arrangements for a single release.

 Hi-5 toured nationally for up to eight months of every year, with sell-out concerts in venues such as the Sydney Opera House.
 The quintet's production of Hi-5 Alive won the 2002 Helpmann Award for Best Presentation for Children, while their Space Magic production was nominated in the same category in 2006.
 The group first toured the UK in 2004, and in 2005 performed in arenas around Australia to maximise the audience capacity.
-In addition to their regular tours, Hi-5 appeared annually at Vision Australias Carols by Candlelight in Melbourne, broadcast live by the Nine Network on Christmas Eve.
+In addition to their regular tours, Hi-5 appeared annually at Vision Australia's Carols by Candlelight in Melbourne, broadcast live by the Nine Network on Christmas Eve.